 - Cracking, sizzling, or buzzing from receptacles

-- Burning order coming from receptacles or wall switches
+- Burning odor coming from receptacles or wall switches

 - Mild shock or tingle from appliances, receptacles, or switches

-When choosing lighting for your home, it is important to understand that some light switches have more functions than simply turning on lights.
+When choosing to light for your home, it is essential to understand that some light switches have more functions than merely turning on lights.
 These added features such as timers and dimmers can make your home more convenient and efficient.
-If you are thinking of making a switch, contact a qualified electrician to make sure that the lighting you choose is compatible with your home.
+If you are thinking of making a switch, contact a qualified electrician to ensure that the lighting you choose is compatible with your home.
 And remember, all light switches should be installed by a professional.

 - The wall plate is hot to the touch.